active-group/active-saml/README.md

 - `:service-metadata-endpoint` (String): An URL that points to this service's metadata endpoint.
 Defaults to `""`.
-- `:service-saml-assertion-key` (Keyword): The key under which relevant information for your serivce is stored in the SAML assertions response.
+- `:service-saml-assertion-key` (Keyword): The key under which relevant information for your service is stored in the SAML assertions response.
   No default value.
-- `:identity-providers` (Vector[Ientity Provider]): A vector of Identity Provider configurations.
+- `:identity-providers` (Vector[Identity Provider]): A vector of Identity Provider configurations.
 Defaults to `[]`.

 ## Notes on `active-logger`

 `active-saml` makes use of [our own logging library](https://github.com/active-group/active-logger).
 You do not have to configure the logger.
 If you don't explicitly configure it, there are some defaults for basic usage.
-If you want to customize this, please refer to it's documentation on how to configure the logger for usage in your project.
+If you want to customize this, please refer to its documentation on how to configure the logger for usage in your project.

 ## License